 The next day was my birthday, which I got to spend amid the wonders and fruits of nature.
 We left the city of Salta behind and headed for Cafayate.
 It soon became clear that we were entering wine country.

-Between us and Cafayate’s delicious wines lay just one more scenic route.
+Between us and Cafayate’s delicious wines was just one more scenic route.
 The Quebrada de las Conchas or “Shells Ravine” covers 30 miles of Ruta 68, north of Cafayate.
-The drive may as well take you the whole afternoon, the countless stops included.
+The drive may as well take you the whole afternoon, countless stops included.

 Tres Cruces Mirador

 It was late afternoon when we made it to Cafayate, right on time for my Argentinean birthday night.
-We celebrated with lots of delicious food and wine on Cafayate’s cosy central plaza.
-Restaurant Terruño served up one of the best dinners we had on our whole trip.
+We celebrated with delicious food and wine on Cafayate’s cosy central plaza.
+Restaurant Terruño served up one of the best dinners we had on the entire trip.
 The giant glasses of Torrontés may have played a role in that.
-Argentina’s signature white wine was simply made for hot summer nights.
+Argentina’s signature white wine is made for hot summer nights.
 Its unique aroma and flavor take me back to Argentina on every first sip.